 This page shows the main group training sessions for the club.
-Click on the image to the right for a map showing the locations.
-Keep an eye on the homepage for any last-minute updates to the sessions below.
+Keep an eye on the homepage and the training facebook page for any last-minute updates to the sessions below.

 If you are an established runner come to one of the sessions in Dangan, introduce yourself and chat with the leader to find out what session will suit you.
 If you want to start jogging/running please check out our Fit4Life training section.

 Tuesday 7.00pm-8:30pm Intervals/Hills/Long Repetitions - Track at Dangan

 A regular club track session at the athletics track in Dangan.
 Warm-up beforehand at 7pm around hockey pitch.

 Warm-up starts at 7pm, with various speedwork sessions following.

 Saturday 10am Long reps/Hills/Tempo Session - Dangan Pavilion

 Sunday 9:00am Long Run - Cathedral

 The Sunday morning run starting at the Cathedral (on the footpath opposite main Cathedral doors) has become an institution.
 This is about 11 miles although shorter options are available.

 A great talk last night from Dr Karen Weekes - lots of practical advice on how to deal with the boredom, fatigue and pain of training and tips on motivation.
 Plenty of food for thought for us - I'm sure everyone came away with something they can apply to their training and racing.